iotaledger/legacy-wallet-use-trinity-wallet-instead/README.md

 #### Testnet

 To build testnet binaries, rename `package.testnet.json` to `package.json` and follow instructions as above.
 Make sure the jar is named `iri-testnet.jar`.

+#### Light Wallet Setup

+If you are running the light wallet, [here is some additional information](http://iotasupport.com/gui-lightwallet.shtml) that may help you set up.